KDubZz/AoC-Solutions/README.md

 # Hi there!

-I'm Kshitij, a 4th form at St. Paul's School.
+I'm Kshitij, a 5th form student at St. Paul's School.
 I've been coding for a long time now, but recently moved from smaller-scale side-works to full scale projects, starting with the 2022 AoC.

 ### Navigation